Last updated: 6 October 2020

 A landlord or tenant must not divulge or communicate protected information obtained in connection with the code, unless authorised under the code.

-Are there any circumstances in which a landlord can evict a tenant during the emergency period?
+Are there any circumstances in which a landlord can evict an eligible tenant during the emergency period?

 A landlord can still evict a tenant for reasons not related to COVID-19, for example if the tenant has damaged the premises or failed to vacate the premises after the expiry of a fixed term lease.